The Future of UK Trail Biking 2. Another FS e-MTB review.

 ‘Get a rattle gun’ I was advised (left; pneumatic impact driver), to ‘shock’ the allen bolt from the damper rod to which it’s been seized for the last 15 years.

-I had a compressor tank and found a 25 quid rattler on ebay – ker-ching.
+I have an 80-bar compressor tank and found a 25 quid rattler on ebay – ker-ching.
 But air gun shock therapy wasn’t working.
 The rod was spinning inside – as you’d expect.
 A ha, I thought, I will ram a whittled stick in the other end to stop the rod spinning, lock it off with some Moles (below left), then apply rattle.
 That worked – eventually, but on reassembly it didn’t, so I deployed the ‘broom trick’ I’d seen mentioned online.
-Same idea: slide it down the fork tube and press against to the damper rod, then pull the trigger.
-Long arms needed.
-All this seemed a bit less faff than entirely reassembling the fork (as in the vid) to add tension to the rod for removal/refitting.
+Same idea: slide it down the fork tube to press against the damper rod top, then pull the trigger.
+Long arms or step ladder needed.
+All this seemed a bit less faff than entirely reassembling the fork (as suggested in the vid) to add tension to the rod for removal/refitting.

-Much faffing later, I had the forks in bits by which time I realised I could have fitted the new fork seal myself, not at the LBS.
+Much faffing later (have I mentioned faffing yet?)
+I had the forks in bits by which time I realised I could have fitted the new fork seal myself, not at the LBS.

 Emulator ringed alongside damper rod prior to drilling.
 Fork spring spacer up top

-To maintain your fork spring effective length/preload (FSEL/P) and not void your insurance, you need to saw off the height of the valve’s body – about an inch – from the spacer tubes so it all fits back together again (below).
-A fairly easy job even I find hard to mess up.
+To maintain your fork spring effective length & vpreload (FSEL&P) and not void your insurance, you need to saw off the effective height of the valve’s body – about an inch – from the spacer tubes so it all fits back together again (below).
+A fairly easy job even I’d find hard to mess up.

 Next job was drilling several extra flow holes in the damper rods which normally have just a couple near the bottom.
-Like much of the Serow, this is 1970s technology, maybe older, but I suppose it works well enough.
-More holes let the oil move quickly up to the sprung emulator valve which controls the variable flow.
-Another thing I learned: on my forks the drilled rods pass through a close-fitting nylon collar at some stage, so any protruding burrs from the drilling lock the action so need to be ground right off to slide through the collar smoothly.
+Like much of the Serow, this is 1970s technology, maybe older, but I suppose it worked well enough.
+Additional holes allow the oil to move up to the sprung emulator valve which controls the variable flow.
+Another thing I learned: on Serow forks the drilled rods pass through a close-fitting nylon collar at some stage of reassembly, so any protruding burrs left over from the drilling will lock the fork action.
+Grind the rods smooth to slide through the collar smoothly, then clean off any remaining swarf with solvent.

-By now Christmas had come and gone, so had New Year and there were already chocolate eggs in the shops.
-But I was getting close and the forks slid smoothy in and out, like they should.
-I did the ‘broom trick’ as mentioned above to tighten the rods back onto the fork leg with the air gun, and was so amazed it worked, I stopped right there and took the rest of the day off before another cock up kicked me in the nuts.
+By now Christmas had come and gone, so had New Year and there were already chocolate eggs in the shops and daffs blooming.
+But I was getting close and the forks now slid smoothy in and out, like they should.
+I did the ‘broom trick’ as mentioned above to tighten the rods back onto the fork leg with the air gun, and was so amazed it worked first time, I stopped right there and took the rest of the day off before another cock up kicked me in the nuts.

-“Refitting is the reverse sequence to removal.” to quote M Haynes, and amazingly, only one bolt had escaped in the weeks it took to complete a simple one-day task.
-But let’s snatch a bit of positive: I’d leaned about fork internals.
-Having avoided fork disassembly all these decades, I can now see they’re not so complicated.
 Amazingly, a simple circlip appears to hold the two parts of a leg together.
 Undo that and whack the two sections apart like a Christmas cracker to get to the seal or damper rod.
-Along with rod removal, refitting a seal without damage without the correct slide tool is probably the hardest job.
+Along with rod loosening, refitting a seal without damage and without the correct slide tool is probably the hardest job.

-Deciding on fork oil weight and volume/height is another chance to tie yourself in knots of self doubt.
-I found several values online for the ‘XT250’ until I realised just measure the volume of watery, brown muck which poured out of the non-leaky leg – 350cc.
-In fact I poured in just 300cc of 10W, thinking it’d be easier to add more if something felt very off, rather than try and suck some out.
+Deciding on fork oil weight and volume/height is another opportunity to tie yourself in knots of self doubt.
+I found several values online for the ‘XT250’ until I realised just measure the volume of watery, brown swill which poured out of the non-leaky leg – 350cc.
+On reassembly I poured in just 300cc of fresh 10W, thinking it’d be easier to add more if something felt very off, rather than try and suck some out.
+The damper and emulator valve is surely be submerged in the oil full time.
+I think oil volume is more to do with how much air remains in the forks and it’s effect on compression.
+Less air = more compression.

-By the time I reached this climactic stage, the Serow’s previous owner got in touch asking whether I might like to sell it back.
+By the time I reached this climactic peak of enlightenment, the Serow’s previous owner got in touch, enquiring whether I knew anyone with a Serow Touring for sale.
 Someone must have told her I was a serial bike quickshifter!
-With Morocco snowed out and me elsewhere this winter, a deal was made, a date was set.
-I topped up the rear tubeless tyre and took the Serow out for one last ride along Purbeck’s flooded lanes.
+With Morocco snowed out and me elsewhere this winter, a deal was made and a date was set.
+I topped up the leaky rear tubeless tyre and took the Serow out for one last ride along Purbeck’s flooded lanes.

 The forks felt the same – fine on normal roads, as before.
 No great surprise.
-I’d need to find a rocky climb to see if the front responded any better, but right now what few local lanes I knew around here where probably knee-deep in mud and rotting leaf sludge.
+I’d need to find a rocky climb to see if the front responded any better, but right now what few local lanes I knew around here where probably knee-deep in mud or carpets of rotting leaf sludge.
+On these tyres?
+I don’t think so.

 So I puttered merrily around the Purbeck Hills I usually cycle in the summer and tried to think what could replace the agreeable Serow.
-As I did so the aroma of mud evaporating off the hot pipe took me right back to my earliest days dicking about on Surrey wastelands with ratty trail bikes (left).
+As I did so, the sweet aroma of mud thrown up onto the hot pipe took me right back to my earliest days dicking about on Surrey wastelands with ratty trail bikes (left).

-What bike was as light, low saddled, semi-tubeless, economical, started on the button and came with racks and a screen?
-My CRF300L a couple of bikes back probably fitted the bill, but look at the huge amount of spending and work it required to reach that stage.
+What trail bike was as light, low saddled, semi-tubeless, economical, started on the button and came with racks and a screen?
+Probably my CRF300L a couple of bikes back, but look at the huge amount of spending and work it required to reach that stage.
 I guess that’s why these old Serows hold their value.

 My 3 Innovations for 2026